Nuix/discover-extension-sdk/API.md

 # ToolConfig
-Ringtail provides the capability for UIXs to construct native UI widgets called `Tools` which built from plain JSON-object specifications called `ToolConfigs`.
+Ringtail provides the capability for UIXs to construct native UI widgets called `Tools` which are built from plain JSON-object specifications called `ToolConfigs`.

 Here are some examples:
 ```js